Denzil Wraight - Italian Keyboard Instruments

 A short history of Cristofori, Ferrini, and Scarlatti's involvement with the "Arpicimbalo...di nuova inventione, che fa il piano e il forte".

-The logic of my reconstruction
+The logic of my pianoforte reconstruction

 In producing a piano for the performance of Scarlatti's music the compass of the two later Cristofori pianos (C-c³) although yielding good evidence of the building practice restricts the choice to some 90 sonatas.
 With a 56-note compass, as in two of the documented Spanish pianos, one can play some 450 sonatas.
 Thus, a practical instrument for the performance of Scarlatti must go beyond the strict boundaries of that which we know from the three surviving Cristofori pianos.

-Since making the instrument I became aware of the piano-making activities of Paolo Morellati in the 1770s who examined Farinelli's piano made by Ferrini.
-The fact that Morellati's piano had a 56-note range and a compass of GG-d³ suggests that Ferrini's piano may also have had this chromatic range.
-(See Maria Teresa Nardi, 'I «Cembali a Martellini» di Paolo Morellati', Rivista Italiana di Musicologia, 30 (1995), pp. 373-384.)
-There is also a harpsichord with the compass GG-d³ in the Stearns Collection, Michigan, which, with David Sutherland's assistance, could be identified from the mouldings as probably having been made by Ferrini (and not Cristofori, as I had previously suggested).
+Since making the instrument I became aware of the piano-making activities of Paolo Morellati in the 1770s who built at least five pianos, and examined Farinelli's piano made by Ferrini.
+The fact that Morellati's 1774 piano had a 56-note range and a compass of GG-d³ could suggest that Ferrini's piano may also have had this chromatic range, but closer examination of this matter renders it less likely since his work in 1774 was based on Fernandez's harpsichord (see the 2026 article ).

 Some details of the instrument

 The action is based on the 1722 and 1726 Cristofori designs that use a hopper mounted in leather guides in the keylever and an intermediate lever which raises a boss on the hammer butt (or rotella as Maffei called it, from his interview with Cristofori in 1709-1710, published 1711).
-The ends of the cypress hammer shanks are fitted with small blocks on which are glued paper cylinders (a product of 15th-century paper organ pipe technology); these cylinders are the hammer heads.
+The ends of the cypress hammer shanks are fitted with small blocks on which are glued paper cylinders (a product of 15th-century, paper-organ-pipe technology); these cylinders are the hammer heads.
 We search for an explanation of Cristofori's motivation for this unusual feature, which is extremely time consuming to make.
 The paper cylinder is about 1/3 lighter than a solid wood hammerhead and thus yields an action with a slightly lighter touch.
-There is also a slight audible difference between the sound generated by a paper cylinder or a solid wooden hammer head (both covered with leather), the paper cylinder tending to produce a less brilliant sound when played hard since it deforms and probably thereby increases the area of contact with the string, which increases the damping of the harmonics.
-The diameters of the cylinders are graded evenly to increase in size from treble to bass, which makes a more noticeable difference to the sound.
+There is also a slight, audible difference between the sound generated by a paper cylinder or a solid wooden hammer head (both covered with leather), the paper cylinder tending to produce a less brilliant sound when played hard since it deforms and probably thereby increases the area of contact with the string, which increases the damping of the harmonics.
+The diameters of the cylinders are graded evenly to increase in size from treble to bass, which grading makes a more noticeable difference to the sound.
 Larger hammer heads in the bass do not give such a metallic sound as smaller ones.

 The configuration of the instrument is with an "inverted" wrestplank (i.e. the nut is on the underside of the wrestplank) so that the hammers impel the string towards the nut thereby giving a more secure contact of the string with the nut.
-This yields a more stable tone under hard playing and the "limit" of the tonal range is approached gradually rather than there being a sudden onset of the more metallic sound.
-Furthermore, Cristofori undercut the front edge of wrestplank in the 1726 instrument in order to increase the bearing pressure on the strings on the nut.
+This yields a more stable tone under harder playing and the "limit" of the tonal range is approached gradually rather than there being a sudden onset of the more metallic sound.
+Furthermore, Cristofori undercut the front edge of wrestplank in the 1726 instrument in order to increase the bearing pressure of the strings on the nut.
 These design features contribute significantly to the flexibility and range of the tonal resources.
 Cristofori's attention to these details reveals the nature of the experiments he must have conducted.

 Essential to the quiet operation of the Cristofori action is an ingenious "low-tech" solution comprising leather washers in the rotella which damp out any rattle of the hammer butt on the axle rod.
 The check consists of an independent brass rod and leather pad for each hammer which can be precisely adjusted and is extremely effective.
-This Cristofori action is obviously the result of much experiment and experience and can be considered as entirely functional.
+This Cristofori action is obviously the result of much experiment and experience and can be considered to be entirely functional.

 The 1722 and 1726 actions have relatively short keylevers (shorter than the 1720 design or the later Portugese pianos based on Cristofori's designs) and this allows the speed of the action to be slightly faster.
 It is faster, for example, than the c.1800 Anton Walter fortepiano (Germanisches Nationalmuseum, MINe 109).
-When we compare the Cristofori action with Viennese pianos we find the following (the weight to produce a ppp with the dampers in):
+When we compare the Cristofori action with Viennese pianos we find the following touchweights (the weight to produce a ppp with the dampers in):

 Cristofori: 38g (my reproduction at c³; the 1726 action is similar, but less easy to measure)